A/N: Warning for more violence in this chapter.

 Silence fell between them while they waited for the nurse.
 Eventually, Gareth asked, “Where are you from?
 Your accent is northern, right?”

 Gareth nodded.
 That made sense.
-They neared the end of a bright summer, and Gareth’s skin had tanned beyond it’s usual pasty white.
-Still, Roman’s skin was a few shades darker than Gareth’s could ever be, no matter how much sunslight he caught.
-Paired with his hair and accent, Gareth should have guessed Troas sooner.
+They neared the end of a bright summer, and Gareth’s skin had tanned beyond its usual pasty white.
+Still, Roman’s skin was several shades darker than Gareth’s could ever be, no matter how much sunslight he caught.
+Paired with his dark hair and accent, Gareth should have guessed Troas sooner.

 “I’ve never been,” Gareth said.

 The nurse arrived, then, replacing Gareth’s mostly-melted bag with a new one.
 When Gareth stood, the world tipped precariously forward, backward, and side-to-side, and he grabbed Roman’s shoulder for support.
 Funnily, the young man didn’t seem at all affected by the world’s shifting.
 He just gave Gareth a sidelong look and said, “Let’s go.”

 Gareth was once again struck by how familiar Roman was.
 It wasn’t until they were out of the hospital and halfway across the street that he finally figured it out.
 “Wait!” he cried.

 Roman twirled to face Gareth faster than Gareth had ever seen anyone move, his sword appearing in his hand between one second and the next.
 “What?”

 Roman’s gaze landed on Gareth, and Gareth nearly staggered under the weight of it.
 Had he been entirely in his right mind, it would have felled him.
 It would have terrified him.
 As it was, Gareth just giggled.
 The sword disappeared and Roman grabbed Gareth’s arm, dragging him the rest of the way across the street.
 Gareth hadn’t even realized he’d stopped walking.